-If the lung cancer has spread significantly, surgery is not usually an option, and the cancer may be considered to be incurable.
-A doctor may still recommend radiation therapy to help control complications or to treat pain.
+If the lung cancer has spread significantly, surgery is usually not an option.
+At this stage, a doctor may still recommend radiation therapy to help control complications and reduce pain and discomfort.

-Drugs that target specific proteins or receptors appear to be more effective in lung cancers of nonsmoking women.
+Also, medications that target specific proteins or receptors appear to be more effective at treating lung cancer in females who do not smoke.

-Living a healthful lifestyle and avoiding exposure to smoke is the best way for women to reduce their risk of developing lung cancer.
+Maintaining a healthful lifestyle and avoiding exposure to smoke can help everyone reduce their risk of developing lung cancer.